Sundhnúkagígar eruptions Reykjanes

 Interval: 20 days.

-Stóra-Skógfell eruption
+Stóra-Skógfell eruptions

 🌋 22 August 2024: Eruption #6 was the most northerly and the biggest one up to now.
 It started along the same 4-kilometre fissure as the December 2023 eruption.
 A second fissure opened up further north outside the lava field near Stóra-Skógfell and took over all the activity.
 Most of the lava flowed to the north as well, which is a relief for Grindavík.
 Meanwhile, Stóra-Skógfell has become an ‘óbrynnishólmi’, an isolated hill completely surrounded by lava flows.